top of page

 Community Education Programs offered through May Dugan Center's Trauma Informed Education Resource Center (ERC) are free and accept anyone ready to learn.
 We offer a full spectrum of learning opportunities for adult students including:

-• Test preparation services for GED, and U.S. Citizenship
+• Test preparation services for GED

 • College and vocational school entrance support